Helena Roerich: Other

-On 6 July 1978 group of alpinists renamed a pass between the peaks "Roerich" and Belukha "Urusvati" in honor of Roerich.
+On 6 July 1978 group of alpinists renamed a pass between the peaks "Roerich" and Belukha "Urusvati" in honor of Helena Roerich.

-On 9 October 1999, during jubilee celebrations devoted to 125th anniversary of N. K. Roerich's birthday and the 120th anniversary of Roerich's demise, a monument was established near the entrance of the International Centre of the Roerich's.
+On 9 October 1999, during jubilee celebrations devoted to 125th anniversary of N. K. Roerich's birthday and the 120th anniversary of her birthday, a monument was established near the entrance of the International Centre of the Roerichs.
 This monument is a sculpture of Nicholas Konstantonovich and Helena Roerich.

-In 1999, the International Centre of the Roerich's instituted a jubilee medal "Helena Roerich" dedicated to the 120th anniversary of H. I. Roerich.
+In 1999, the International Centre of the Roerichs instituted a jubilee medal "Helena Roerich" dedicated to the 120th anniversary of H. I. Roerich.

 In April 2003, the college of arts named after Roerich began to work in the building of the "Urusvati" Institute (India).

-In 2005, the museum of Helena Roerich was opened in a retired two-storeyed mansion known as "Crookety House" in Kalimpong.
+In 2005, the Helena Roerich Museum was opened in a retired two-storeyed mansion known as "Crookety House" in Kalimpong.
 Here Roerich worked during the last years of her life.
 Opening of the museum was timed to the 50th anniversary of her death.

 A public library named after Roerich was founded in the Altaic village of Ust-Koksa.
 In 2007, the library held nearly 75 thousand publications.
 More than 1600 persons have used its service.
 From 2003, the library has been a member of the Russian Library Association and collective member of international library association IFLA.

-A charitable foundation named after Roerich was created in 2001 in Moscow to finance programs dedicated to the popularization of Roerich's heritage and development of cultural activities.
+A charitable foundation named after her was created in 2001 in Moscow to finance programs dedicated to popularising Roerich's heritage and the development of cultural activities.
 The foundation furthers activity in the field of education, science, culture, art, and enlightenment.
 One of the directions of the foundation's activity is the revelation of young talents in various fields of art and helping them to protect and develop their creative abilities.
-An international award named after Roerich was instituted by the foundation bearing her name, to encourage scientific research connected to the Roerich's scientific and philosophic heritage.
+An international award named after Roerich was instituted by the foundation bearing her name, to encourage scientific research connected to her scientific and philosophic heritage.